 Two particular points to note are that:

 Applications are welcome from those seeking to resume a research career, following a period of absence from active research of, normally, at least one year.
 The break may have been due, for example, to long term illness, family or caring responsibilities or working in non‐academic employment.
-The period of absence from research will be calculated from the start of the break until 1 September 2020.

 Applications must fall within the remit of the STFC core Science Programme (astronomy, solar and planetary science, particle physics, particle astrophysics, cosmology, nuclear physics, accelerator science) and afford scope for original work.